IBM/openshift101/workshop/99-faq/README.md

 This page would list all know questions and potential problems, with possible answers or remedies.

-## So what is OpenShift?
+## So what is OpenShift

 To quote Wikipedia:

 > OpenShift is a family of containerization software developed by Red Hat.
 Its flagship product is the OpenShift Container Platform—an on-premises platform as a service built around Docker containers orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.
-The family's other products provide this platform through different environments: OKD serves as the community-driven upstream (akin to Fedora), OpenShift Online is the platform offered as software as a service, and Openshift Dedicated is the platform offered as a managed service.

 > The Openshift UI has various functionalities, allowing one to monitor the container resources, container health, the nodes the containers reside on, IP addresses of the nodes, etc. The key store can be accessed via the Secrets in Openshift.
 The OC CLI command line tool also offers similar functionalities.